Inês Etienne Romeu: Captive years

 Romeu was the only captive held in the center who their torturers trusted to serve as a double agent.

 However, once she was put in the field, her handlers decided she was insincere, and she was re-apprehended and given a life sentence.
 She ended up being imprisoned for a further eight years, being released in 1979.

 Later life

 Romeu published a memoir, describing her detention.

 She described not only torture, but rape and sexual humiliation.
 She described making three suicide attempts during the 96 days she was held in the torture center.
 Her handlers video-taped her counting out her clandestine payment, while repeating her mission.
 She was warned the video would be released to her colleagues, if her handlers were dissatisfied with her efforts.
 She was warned that if she defected security officials would apprehend her sister in her stead.

 In 2003 a man who represented himself as a carpenter entered Romeu's home and attacked her, leaving her with traumatic brain injuries.
 Nevertheless, she continued to be honored.
-In 2009 President Luiz Inacio Lula da Silva awarded Romeu with an award for "Right to Memory and Truth".
+In 2009, President Luiz Inácio Lula da Silva awarded Romeu with an award for "Right to Memory and Truth".